 What to Do If Your Site Is Infected With Cryptocurrency Mining Malware

 The most reliable way to recover if your website is hacked is to use our site cleaning service.
-Our team of experts will clean your site and get it back online as quickly as possible, and the service includes a detailed report and a 90-day guarantee.
+Our team of experts will clean your site and get it back online as quickly as possible, and the service includes a detailed report and a 1 year guarantee.
 You can also use the Wordfence site security audit to do a comprehensive security inspection of your website.

 If you prefer to try to fix any infection yourself, you can follow our guide to fixing a hacked website with Wordfence.